Greszy/lab_week9/README.md

 Identify some differences between the two.

+_Wget has an ability to download recursively._
+_Wget is older._
+_Wget requires no extra options to simply download a remote URL to a local file, while curl requires -o or -O._
+_Wget is command line only._

+_Curl is powered by libcurl._
+_Curl supports more protocols._
+_Curl is more portable._
+_Curl supports more HTTP authentication methods._

 Which would you be more likely to use for interacting with a RESTful API from the command line?

+_Curl, because it supports a wide number of protocols._

 Which support recursive downloading?

+_Wget supports recursive dwonloading._

 Which are you more likely to find pre-installed on a Linux OS?

+Wget, curl is not generally considered as part of pre-installation on Linux OS.

 What is the syntax for each for downloading a file to the current directory?